 In addition to this major improvement, some sections have been made completely No code, such as the creation of Systems of Record and the creation of Projections within them.
 In particular, now you can directly import a DDL Schema file, thus avoiding the manual creation of every single Projection.
 The process is very simple: first, you'll have to download the DLL file from the database, a feature common to many DBMS.
 Once the file is exported, you can upload it in just a few clicks.
 During the upload, it is possible to check the imported data and make any necessary changes; the creation process will then be automatically carried out.

 Mia‑Platform Fast Data is the tool that enables the construction of your Digital Integration Hub, offering the best possible Developer Experience to your development team.
 In fact, we believe that developers should focus primarily on developing functionality related to the company's core business, and should reduce the time spent dealing with configuration and maintenance tasks.
-Thanks to the low code/no code features introduced with Mia‑Platform v9.0, not only the configuration operations will be faster, but also the probability of mistakes being made during the operations will be limited.
+Thanks to the low code/no code features introduced with Mia‑Platform v9.0 and empowered with Mia‑Platform v10.0, not only the configuration operations will be faster, but also the probability of mistakes being made during the operations will be limited.

 At Mia‑Platform, we are constantly working to bring the development team back to the center.
 Our continuous developments help improve the Developer Experience, so that your developers create services that are more and more competitive, scalable and adaptable to market needs.

-Don’t waste time to set up your platform, just push the code!
+Don’t waste time setting up your platform, just push the code!

 © MIA s.r.l.
 All rights reserved